because of God's love

 I watched the movie, Apocalypto, by Mel Gibson years ago.
 Human sacrifices were portrayed in living color, with the heads of the sacrificed men rolling down the stairs of the temple of the sun god, and the priests with blood dripping down their fronts from the still beating hearts that had been just cut out of their human victims.
 (Jeremiah 19:4-6, 32:35).
 I thought, "Oh Mel, why be so graphic?"
 Then it hit me that this is the history of our sinful human nature, granted, at its worst.
 Yes, thank God few people do this type of evil, but if we are honest with ourselves, we all do many things that are contrary to what God wants.
 (Genesis 6:5; Jeremiah 17:9-10; James 4:17).

 We need to keep in mind, when Adam and Eve sinned, God still loved them.
-When we sin, God still loves us.
-God still wants to be in an intimate relationship with us, but remember there is a separation between God and us because of our sin.
-However, God never wanted us to be separated from Him, so He paid for our sins by doing the unthinkable, sacrificing Himself for us, so that the people He loved would not be separated from Him.
-Read Psalm 51:1-5; Isaiah 53:4-12, 59:1-2; 1 John 4:9-10.
+Remember what happened in the garden.
+God still wanted a relationship with them, but there is a separation now.
+However, God never wanted any of us to be separated from Him, so He paid for our sins by doing the unthinkable, sacrificing Himself for us, so that the people He loved would not be separated from Him.
+Read Psalm 51:1-5; Isaiah 53:4-12, 59:1-2; Ephesians 2:1-9.
 What do these passages say about sin?
 What did God do to take care of our sin?
 How did God show His love for us even though we were sinners?

 Reflect on Psalm 51:1-5